Evacuation Zones vs. Flood Zones

 Though they are often mistaken for each other, Flood Zones and Evacuation Zones are two very different things that measure very different conditions.
 So what's the difference?
 And when do you use them?
 Here is what you need to know:

 These federally identified zones indicate a property's risk for flooding at any time of the year, including as a result of heavy or steady rain.
 This zone has nothing to do with hurricanes or other emergencies, and everything to do with your property insurance and building requirements.
 Nationally, these zones are classified as Zones A (Special Flood Hazard Area), B, C, D, V and X. Every property is in a flood zone.
-Find your flood zone.
+Find My Flood Zone.

 Interestingly, a home may be in a non-evacuation zone, but still be in a high risk flood zone because of a nearby pond or stream.
 Alternatively, a home could be in a low risk flood zone, but still in an early evacuation zone because of storm surge projections or high winds.